 The second half of the 1990s witnessed an extraordinary increase in the number of new patents registered in the United States, and in the European Union as well.
 In the U.S. the yearly number of patent applications reached about 345,000 by the end of the 1990s, rising more than threefold from a value which had oscillated around 90,000 during the 1960s.
-In just four years, between 1997 and 2001, patent applications exploded by a spectacular 50%.
-Part of the radioactive fallout from this explosion in patent applications was the increase in the membership of the intellectual property section of the American Bar Association, which went from 5,500 to almost 22,000.
+In just four years, between 1997 and 2001, patent applications exploded by a spectacular 50%.2 Part of the radioactive fallout from this explosion in patent applications was the increase in the membership of the intellectual property section of the American Bar Association, which went from 5,500 to almost 22,000.3

 If patents beget prosperity and innovation, we might expect that this explosion in patenting coincided with a vast technological improvement.
 Of course it did not.
-A common measure of technological improvement is the increase in Total Factor Productivity (TFP) - this measures how much additional output can be produced from a given combination of inputs by using those inputs better.
+A common measure of technological improvement is the increase in Total Factor Productivity (TFP) - as mentioned in the previous chapter this measures how much additional output can be produced from a given combination of inputs by using those inputs better.
 Higher TFP means, for example, more and better cars from the same labor and other factors such as metal and plastic.
-TFP growth rates do not display a strong trend during the last 50 years.
-They increased during the 1950s and early 1960s, then decreased from the late 1960s until the late 1980s or even early 1990s and then recovered, slightly, during the 1995-2001 period.
-If patents were a good measure of true improvements in productivity, TFP should have tripled or quadrupled during the later period, and its growth rate should have increased steadily.
-Neither happened.
-Indeed, during most of the last thirty years we kept talking and worrying about a dramatic "productivity slowdown".
+Rough-and-ready aggregate measures of TFP growth do not display a strong trend during the last 50 years.
+They increased during the 1950s and early 1960s, then decreased from the late 1960s until the late 1980s or even early 1990s and then recovered, slightly, during the 1995-2000 period.
+After the 2001 recession the same measures have kept growing at their long-term average.
+More sophisticated measures of TFP show that, on the one hand, the late 1960s to late 1980s "productivity slowdown" may be nothing but poor measurement on our part while, on the other, the 1990s TFP-recovery either did not take place or is almost entirely due to the widespread adoption of IT technologies.
+The latter, as we documented in chapters 2 and 3, owe extremely little if anything to the presence of patents.